Blaisorblade/pdbp.github.io/index.md

  - `PDBP` is *homogeneous*,
    - in `Dotty`, everything is an object (value), in particular programs are objects (values).

-In a way you can look at programming with `PDBP` as passing around values having programming capabilities, or simply, passing around programming capabilities in particular and *passing around capabilities* in general.
+In a way you can look at programming with `PDBP` as passing around values having programming capabilities, or simply, passing around programming capabilities.

-#### **Meaning of programs**
+#### **Semantics of programs**

  - in `FP`,
-   - programs have *one meaning* where
+   - programs have *fixed semantics*
-     - the meaning is language defined (according to the implementation of `FP`).
+   - the implementation of `FP` defines the semantics of programs.
  - in `PDBP,`
-   - programs can have *many meanings* where
+   - programs have *flexible, two level, semantics* using
-     - the meaning is language level (`object` implementation of a `trait`), or
+     - *program implementations* that depend on `implicit object`'s that `extend trait Program`), and
-     - the meaning is library level (using a *natural transformation).
+     - *program meanings* that use *natural transformations* to define the semantics of program by transforming program implementations.

 Natural transformations are explained later in this document.